iamalbert/arctest/report.md

 I chose LogisticRegression and LightGBM as classifiers with the consideration of quick computation, the natural of imbalanced dataset, and the explainitory of the model.
 The dataset is split 50-50 to training set and testing set.
 The result is showned in jupyter notebook.
 It worth noting that

-1. Both model select
+1. Both model selected the following feature/value to be the top 4 important indicator of a fraud job post.

 - `has_questions`: `0`
 - `required_education`: `High School or equivalent`
 - `has_company_logo`: `0`
 - `industry`: `Oil & Energy`

-to be the top 4 important indicator of a fraud job post.

 2. I tried with different hyper-parameters like number of folds of cross-validation, penalty, ratio of training/testing set.
-It all produce similar result and tendency.
-I believe it suggests there exist some salient pattern of fradulent job posts.
+They all produced similar results and tendency.
+I believe it suggested there existed some salient pattern of fradulent job posts.

-3. LightGBM produce very nice & balanced results, with f1=0.6326 and precision=0.8544.
+3. LightGBM produced nice & balanced results, with f1=0.6326 and precision=0.8544.
 If sensitivy is not an issue, I think I'd deploy this model after some more dedicate tuning.

 4. Liblinear sometimes could not converge due to the sparsity of the positive label.